 - The City takes advantage of opportunities to interact directly with the public to promote awareness of fair housing laws and available resources that work toward the intent of fair housing: The City's housing staff regularly participate in homebuyer fairs held by lending institutions and real estate professionals.
 At these fairs, the City provides information and counseling to attendees regarding its first-time homebuyer, rehabilitation and deleading programs.
 In addition, staff disseminate information regarding the fair housing law, including protected classes, typical violations and resources available to victims of discrimination.
 This is an opportunity for staff to talk one-on-one with residents who may be victims of discrimination in lending and/or victims of steering.
 By speaking with people first-hand, staff are able to learn about the fair housing climate in the city and identify fair housing issues.
-In FY09, staff presented at four workshops and in FY10, staff presented at one workshop.
-(These efforts work to address impediments 1, 2, 4 and 7.) - The City creates partnerships with local organizations to educate minority and low-income homebuyers about their rights under the fair housing law: The City provides financial assistance to Community Teamwork, Inc., a nonprofit organization that conducts CHAPAcertified, first time homebuyer educational courses.
-These courses are held primarily in the Point Neighborhood, where Salem has its highest concentration of racial and ethnic minorities.
+Staff presented at four workshops in FY09 and staff presented at one workshop in FY10, and in FY11.
+(These efforts work to address impediments 1, 2, 4 and 7.) - The City creates partnerships with local organizations to educate minority and low-income homebuyers about their rights under the fair housing law: The City provides financial assistance to Community Teamwork, Inc., a nonprofit organization that conducts CHAPA-certified, first time homebuyer educational courses.
+These courses are held primarily in the Point

+Neighborhood, where Salem has its highest concentration of racial and ethnic minorities.
 Among other things, courses inform participants about their rights when working with real estate agents and lenders.
 The program covers fair housing issues and what to do if someone is a victim of discrimination.
 In addition, the program covers the responsibilities of landlords under fair housing laws.
-Most recently, Community Teamwork has conducted trainings in February, May and September 2009, and in June 2010.
-Additional trainings are scheduled for FY11.
+Most recently, Community Teamwork has conducted trainings in February, May and September 2009, in June 2010 and in March, 2011.
+Additional trainings are scheduled for FY12.
 (These efforts work to address impediments 1, 2 and 4.)